HollowMan6/02239-Data-Security/authentication/README.md

 The following security goals must be ensured for a safe client/server application:

-- **Protection of User Credentials**: The attacker should be unable to discern user credentials from the communication channel.
-Also even if the database is compromised, the attacker should not gain access to plain-text user credentials.
-Finally, supposing a scenario where data leaks happen, brute force attacks should be made impractical to implement.
+- **Protection of User Credentials**:  User credentials must be kept secret.
+Also, supposing a scenario where data leaks happen, brute force attacks should be made impractical to implement on leaked data.

 - **Credential Hashing**: Users' passwords should be hashed and protected against brute force and rainbow table attacks.
 Also the hashes should not be made deterministic, in case multiple users use the same password to autenticate.

-- **Server Independence from Plaintext Passwords**: The server doesn't handle users' plaintext passwords.
+- **Server Independence from Plaintext Passwords**: The server doesn't handle users' plain-text passwords.
 This precaution ensures security in scenarios where the server may be comprimised without client knowledge.

 - **Protection Against Data Leaks**: Data should be safely stored and inputs should be safely handled and sanitized to provide protection against data leaks, memory dumps or SQL injections.

-- **Secure Communication**: Enforce secure communication over the internet using TLS, which provides confidentiality and integrity guarantees.
+- **Secure Communication**: Enforce security on the communication channels with TLS, providing confidentiality and integrity guarantees.
 Server identity should always be verified before every interaction.

 For our implementation, we decided to store user passwords in a DBMS.
 For password hashing, we employ the Bcrypt library and the PBKDF2 hashing algorithm, which provides better robustness and resistance to brute force or rainbow tables attacks.
 To thwart SQL injection attacks, our software utilizes the java.sql.PreparedStatement interface, and we use the mature open source PostgreSQL database.
 We assume the service is deployed using certificates and TLS to meet the last security requirement, while all the others are supported by our implementation.